SindreGiske/TextGame/README.md

 If you have inspected the asset which holds the item (and not left the room since) you can simply say for example [take key], and the key will be taken from the table, not needing to specify [take key from table].

+You don't have to specify full item names.
+Instead of having to write [take storage room key from crates], you can just say [take key from crates], and as long as the item name contains the identifier ( [key] in this case ), you will find the item.

 UNLOCK DOOR :